Gioyik/firefoxos-devs-handbook/manuscript/tips.md

 Those tips could save your life someday.

 ## png_recompress.sh
+** NOTE ** You need to have installed on your system the following packages to use this tool:

+advancecomp
+optipng

 This is an image compressor.
 You can run it on your gaia directory with the following command structure:

     $ ./tools/png_recompress.sh -v bg.png